songyanghan/starter-academic/content/home/experience.md

     description: |2-

         * Design a safe and scalable multi-agent reinforcement learning  framework for the behavior planning and control of connected autonomous vehicles to improve traffic efficiency and safety.
+        * Propose a stable and efficient reward reallocation algorithm to motivate cooperation for multi-agent reinforcement learning assuming all agents are self-interested.
         * Study the fundamental properties of the robust multi-agent reinforcement learning under adversarial state perturbations and propose a new objective and an algorithm to increase the mean episode reward.

   - title: Research internship